Configuring and Maintaining AWS Hosted VIFs

 - Invoice Reference – This is an optional field.
 It can be any text, such as a PO number or billing reference number.

 - Rate Limit – This is the speed of your connection in Mbps.
 Accepted values range from 1 Mbps to 5 Gbps in 1 Mbps increments.
-Note the sum of all hosted virtual VXCs to a service can exceed the Port capacity (1 or 10 Gpbs) but the total aggregate will never burst beyond the Port capacity.
+Note the sum of all hosted virtual VXCs to a service can exceed the Port capacity (1 or 10 Gbps, or 100 Gbps in some locations) but the total aggregate will never burst beyond the Port capacity.

 Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection.
 This must be a unique VLAN ID on this Port and can range from 2 to 4093.
 If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
 The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.